Copper vs PEX Plumbing: Complete Comparison & Which is Better

 Get matched with companies for your specific needs

-In this guide, you'll get a complete side-by-side comparison of copper and PEX plumbing: material and labor costs, lifespan, freeze resistance, health considerations, best-use applications, and what experts recommend in 2026.
-Whether you're building new, repiping an older home, or handling a repair, this breakdown will help you make a smarter, more informed — and more affordable — decision.
+With copper prices hitting historic highs in 2026 (COMEX cash copper spiked above $6/lb in early 2026), the cost gap between copper and PEX has widened even further, making this comparison more important than ever.
+In this guide, you'll get a complete side-by-side breakdown of copper and PEX plumbing: current material and labor costs, lifespan, freeze resistance, health considerations, best-use applications, and what experts recommend in 2026.
+Whether you're building new, repiping an older home, or handling a repair, this breakdown will help you make a smarter, more informed, and more affordable decision.

 Key Pinch Points